 Throughout the year, the Art Department exhibits works by students, faculty, and visiting exhibitors in the Northwest Gallery and other campus exhibit spaces.
-The Music Department produces concerts and recitals by students, faculty, and community musicians as well as by guest artists at such events as the Northwest Jazz Festival, the Yellowstone Summer Music and Art Camp, and the Yellowstone Jazz Camp.
+The Music Department produces concerts, recitals, and theatrical productions by students, faculty, and community musicians as well as by guest artists at such events as the Northwest Jazz Festival, the Yellowstone Summer Music and Art Camp, and the Yellowstone Jazz Camp.